 My paratroopers have arrived.
 After relieving the pressure on the town itself, I try isolating and defeating the numerically-superior enemy piecemeal.

 In the end, I isolated the enemy into two such cauldrons along the SW to NE line in the upper left quadrant of my screenshot.
 Throughout, the game told me I was on track to achieve an overwhelming victory.
-Near the end of the game, the Việt Minh began receiving extensive reinforcements to the southeast, and were overwhelming my defenders there.
-It became a race to see if I could free up my forces, by eliminating the pockets, in time to rescue my own isolated forces.
+Near the end of the game, the Việt Minh began receiving extensive reinforcements to the southeast and were overwhelming my defenders there.
+It became a race to see if I could eliminate the pockets so as to free up my forces in time to rescue my own isolated forces.
 The combination cost me heavily in casualties, and the prediction was that I was now going to “draw.”
 Nevertheless, the final screen declared victory for the French.

 I also find it notable that the two scales, TOAW versus Steel Panthers, don’t ever meet.
 For any combat resolution on the TOAW map, it simulates probably several hours of combat (multiple games in SP) and, even with only two counters involved, a company-on-company attack, at the upper end of SP scenarios.
 In fact, given TOAW‘s mechanics, one would rarely initiate an attack with only a single company against a similarly-sized defender.

 Perhaps recognizing issues with the original Nghĩa Lộ scenario, TOAW III includes a newer version of the same battle.
 The most obvious difference is the turn length, which has been reduced to six hour turns, introducing a day/night cycle.
 The game length has also been shortened to a week, corresponding to the recorded dates of the battle.